drscotthawley/vqgan-shh/README.md

 # vqgan-shh

-my lil vqgan exercise
+*My lil vqgan exercise.
+Uses Oxford Flowers dataset.*

-This repo is not intended for public consumption.
-Just a place to dump my code.
+This repo is not intended for public use.
+Just a place to store work in progress.
 That said, it's still open and MIT-licensed, so do what you like.

 ## Install